hiba3f/robotic_arm/README.md

 # robotic_arm
 Matlab GUI for configurable robot arm simulation (from 1ddl to 6ddl), forward and inverse kinematics.

 Realized using Matlab 2018b, and match Matlab 2021a.
+Dependencies is "Rbotics-toolbox-matlab" : https://github.com/petercorke/robotics-toolbox-matlab

 All what you have to do:
 - Download files (GUI_ARM.m and GUI_ARM.fig)